cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   from the previous round (i.e., `len(inbound) == SHARES`) or, if this is the first round, an empty vector.

+The evaluation-state update accomplishes two tasks that are essential to most
+schemes: recovery of output shares from the input shares, and a multi-party computation carried out by the Aggregators to ensure that their output shares are valid.
+The VDAF abstraction boundary is drawn so that an Aggregator only recovers an output shares if the output share is deemed valid (at least, based on the Aggregator's view of the protocol).
+Another way to draw this boundary woulds be to have the Aggregators recover output shares first, then verify that they are valid.
+The problem is that this allows the possibility of misusing the API by, say, aggregating an invalid output share.
+Moreover, in some protocols, like Prio+ [AGJOP21] it is necessary for the Aggregators to interact in order to recover output shares at all.

-Note that it is valid for a VDAF to specify `ROUNDS == 0`, in which case each Aggregator runs the evaluation-state update algorithm once and immediately recovers its output share without interacting with the other Aggregators.
+Note that it is possible for a VDAF to specify `ROUNDS == 0`, in which case each Aggregator runs the evaluation-state update algorithm once and immediately recovers its output share without interacting with the other Aggregators.
-However, most, if not all, constructions require some amount of interaction in order to ensure validity of the output shares (while still maintaining privacy).
+However, most, if not all, constructions will require some amount of interaction in order to ensure validity of the output shares (while also maintaining privacy).

 ## Output Aggregation